HOTEL BELALP - HOHBIEL

 Blatten bei Naters

-Paid parking is available at Chienzlichrommu and in the multi-storey car park in Blatten bei Naters.
+Parking spaces requiring fees are available at Chienzlichrommu and in the car park in Blatten bei Naters.

 www.belalp.ch